ktywelch/PersonalWeather/README.md

 To run this project, install is a simple download and extraction of the site and access to the internet is required the code relies on bootstrap style sheet and assoicated java scripts.

 ## User Guide
 The weather app will allow a user to search for a city and provide the current weather for the city and show the 5 day forecast.
+The default city is London so on first launch the user should see the weather forcast for London.

-Based on [World Health Organization's publication ](https://www.who.int/uv/publications/en/UVIGuide.pdf)  the color of the button will adjust based on the value of the UVI.
+In addition based on [World Health Organization's publication ](https://www.who.int/uv/publications/en/UVIGuide.pdf)  the color of the Ultra Violet Index button will adjust based on the value of the UVI.

 Application includes the following features: